-Assessment of Value delivered to Unitholders of the Fund
+Assessment of Value delivered to Unitholders of the Aberforth UK Small Companies Fund for the period ended 31 December 2024

 The Aberforth Unit Trust Manager's Assessment of Value is an annual process which is aligned with the Aberforth UK Small Companies Fund's 31 December period end.
 The publication date of this disclosure document is aligned with the Fund's annual report and accounts.